Perot Systems

 Perot Systems Corporation was an information technology services provider founded in 1988 by a group of investors led by Ross Perot and based in Plano, Texas, United States.
 Perot Systems provided information technology services in the industries of health care, government, manufacturing, banking, insurance and others.
 Perot Systems was especially strong in health care industries with services such as digitizing and automating medical records.

 A Fortune 1000 corporation with offices in more than 25 countries, Perot Systems employed more than 23,000 people and had an annual revenue of $2.8 billion prior to its acquisition for $3.9 billion in 2009 by Dell, Inc. as Dell Services.
 Dell Services was then acquired by NTT Data in November 2016.

 History

 H. Ross Perot and eight associates founded Perot Systems in June 1988 after having sold EDS to General Motors.
 Before its acquisition by Dell Inc. in September 2009, Perot Systems was a Fortune 1000 corporation with more than 23,000 associates and annual revenue (2008) of $2.8 billion.
 The company maintained offices in more than 25 countries around the world, including the United States, Europe, India, China, and Mexico.

+By 1996 Perot's family owned 40% of Perot Systems, but Perot himself had little daily involvement with it, running for the United States presidency.
+Executives reportedly were divided on whether Perot's reputation for wealth and business success benefited Perot Systems more than being associated with his political positions, and discussed whether to rename the company.